TrossenRobotics/interbotix_xsarms_docs/_sources/ros_interface/ros1/raspberry_pi_setup.rst

 Flashing Ubuntu
 ---------------

-1. First, download the `Ubuntu 20.04.2 64-bit Server Image`_ for the Raspberry
+1. First, download the `Ubuntu 20.04.2 64-bit Server Image`_ for the Raspberry Pi 4.
-    Pi 4.
 2. Using a tool like `balenaEtcher`_, flash the OS image to the 32GB microSD card using your laptop or desktop computer.
 The process will take a few minutes.
 3. When done, eject the SD card and insert it into the Pi 4.
 Then connect the HDMI monitor, mouse, keyboard, and Ethernet cable to the Pi.
 Finally, connect the power cable, and turn the Pi on.
 4. After waiting a minute or so (in which time, some debugging messages will appear on the screen), you will be prompted to login.
-The default computer and user name is ubuntu, so just type ubuntu.
+The default computer and user name is ``ubuntu``, so just type ``ubuntu``.
 At this point, you will be prompted to create a password which you should do.

 .. note::